Dioicy

-Dioicy (/daɪˈoʊəsi/) is a sexual system in non-vascular plants where archegonia (female organs) and antheridia (male organs) are produced on separate plants in the gametophyte phase.
+Dioicy is a sexual system in non-vascular plants where archegonia (female organs) and antheridia (male organs) are produced on separate plants in the gametophyte phase.
 It is one of the two main sexual systems in bryophytes, the other being monoicy.
-Both dioicous (/daɪˈoʊəkəs/) and monoicous gametophytes produce gametes in gametangia by mitosis rather than meiosis, so that sperm and eggs are genetically identical with their parent gametophyte.
+Both dioicous and monoicous gametophytes produce gametes in gametangia by mitosis rather than meiosis, so that sperm and eggs are genetically identical with their parent gametophyte.

 Description

 Dioicy promotes outcrossing.
 Sexual dimorphism is commonly found in dioicous species.
 Dioicy is correlated with reduced sporophyte production, due to spatial separation of male and female colonies, scarcity or absence of males.

 The term dioecy is inapplicable to bryophytes because it refers to the sexuality of vascular plant sporophytes.
 Nonetheless dioecy and dioicy are comparable in many respects.

 Etymology

 The words dioicous and di(o)ecious are derived from οἶκος or οἰκία and δι- (di-), twice, double. ((o)e is the Latin way of transliterating Greek οι, whereas oi is a more straightforward modern way.)
 Generally, the term and "dioicous" have been restricted to description of haploid sexuality (gametophytic sexuality), and are thus primarily to describe bryophytes in which the gametophyte is the dominant generation.
 Meanwhile, "dioecious" is used to describe diploid sexuality (sporophytic sexuality), and thus is used to describe tracheophytes (vascular plants) in which the sporophyte is the dominant generation.